edsl/articulos/atoms_want_to_be_free.markdown

 impresoras tridimensionales.
 Desde el punto panorámico de los hobbistas, esto es percibido como una movida ofensiva.
 Están abriendo un nuevo frente en la lucha contra la propiedad intelectual.

-Unfortunately, the same move away from a naturalist towards a constructivist understanding of private property has already been made by the most advanced sections of the 'vested interests'.
-The naturalist or foundationalist understanding of private property does not only legitimise property by portraying it as an eternal state of nature, a well-known critique on the left since Karl Marx's denounciation of commodity fetishism.
-By the same token, everything that is not-property is portrayed as equally belonging to a state of nature, be that light or ideas.
-This lays down a floor or foundation beyond which property cannot be conceived.
-No wonder then that the naturalist fallacies of classic liberalism and classic political economy have been discarded by the Neo-liberal Thought Collective (Mirowski, 2013).
-As much can be seen in a text published by the Cato Institute, one of the many think tanks that make up the neo-liberal avant-guarde.
-The book discusses the relation between property, markets and technology.
-In a re-examination of the old debate about lighthouses and public goods, mentioned above, one economist observes that light is now being replaced with radio signals as a means for assisting navigation.
-The latter technology is designed in such a way that rent can easily be extracted for the service.
-The writer rejoices: Due to technological change, there are no such things as natural public goods anymore.
-It is only institutional inertness which holds back the relentless expansion and intensification of markets (Foldvary 2003).
-The last comment clarifies why the Neo-liberal Thought Collective, although its official agenda is to 'smash the state', first and foremost is preoccupied with capturing the state.
-It is through state power that institutional inertia against the expansion of markets can be smashed (Mirowski, 2013).
-The parade example, extensively discussed elsewhere, is the privatisation of public services.
-But the projection of intellectual property on top of physical objects can be added to this list.
-This points to a future where the most controversial aspects of intellectual property, i.e. digitial rights management systems, real-time customer surveillance, and intricate price discrimination, have spilled over the former boundary between virtual and physical.
-It has, in other words, transformed private property as we knew it.
-The two types of property converge into what I have elected to call “augmented property”.
-The vindication that this projection is logically impossible, that it will leave many loopholes and corresponds badly to the actually-existing objects, is of little importance.
-The Penrose triange cannot exist on logical grounds, but the illusion of one suffices for the purposes of laws and markets.
-Augmentation of property means that the granularity of commodities can be made infinitely fine.
-Infinite are the ways to parse up information and provide it on a pay-per basis.
-The coarse way in which goods and services are being charged for today will, a few years down the line, look like an endless long tail of market failures.
-Technology holds out the promise of closing the market failures, over and over again.
-Paraphrasing the anti-foundationalist and constructivists meme, markets go ”all the way down”.
-As with private property regime before, this new order can only continue to exist if transgressions against it is sanctioned by the state.
-As the conflict over augmented property unfolds, piracy will be generalised to every corner of society.
-And everywhere we will hear the battle cry: atoms want to be free too!

 Desafortunadamente, la misma movida desde una comprensión naturalista hacia una constructivista sobre la propiedad privada ya ha sido